andreasjordan/PowerShell-for-DBAs/Informix/README.md

 I just can't get it to work - help very much appreciated!

+How to get a connection to Informix using [IBM.Data.DB2.DB2ConnectionStringBuilder] and [IBM.Data.DB2.DB2Connection]?
+What am I missing?

 ## Create an environment variable with the location of the dll